Skip to this page's content

 Quality Control Inspections

-HUD requires that a sample of units be re-inspected to ensure that HQS is being enforced correctly and uniformly by all inspectors and those landlords who have self-certified their units.
+HUD requires that a sample of units be re-inspected to ensure that standards are being enforced correctly and uniformly by all inspectors and those landlords who have self-certified their units.

 Complaint Inspections